Wondering how to watch the Chelsea Flower Show on TV this year? You're not alone.

 While the world-renowned show traditionally takes place in May each year, the Chelsea Flower Show 2021 event will take place in September, in the grounds of the Royal Hospital Chelsea in London.

 After being being postponed earlier in the year due to restrictions around the pandemic, the show has now been confirmed for the Autumn.

-Tickets for the 2020 show are currently on sale and range in price depending on what day you choose to go, if you choose a package offer, and if you are an RHS member or not.
-For RHS members, you can purchase tickets from £31.75, while non-members can purchase tickets from £39.75.
+Tickets for the 2021 show are currently on sale and range in price depending on what day you choose to go, if you choose a package offer, and if you are an RHS member or not.

 In the past, twice-daily coverage has aired on BBC Two, going over the standout moments and winners from each day in two broadcasts in the late afternoon and evening.

 Keep an eye on this page for the exact schedule of episodes and to catch up on what you've missed so far.

 Now the show has kicked off, you can also keep up with all the action on social media using the #RHSChelsea hashtag.